 The Company's operations primarily consist of rental revenue earned from tenants under leasing arrangements which provide for minimum rent and escalations.
 The leases have been accounted for as operating leases.
 For operating leases with contingent rental escalators, revenue is recorded based on the contractual cash rental payments due during the period.
 Revenue from leases with fixed annual rental escalators are recognized on a straight-line basis over the initial lease term, subject to a collectability assessment, with the difference between the contractual rental receipts and the straight-line amounts recorded as a "deferred rent receivable."
 Additionally, rental revenue includes expense recoveries, which represents revenue recognized related to tenant reimbursement of real estate taxes, insurance, and certain other operating expenses.
 The Company recognizes these reimbursements and related expenses on a gross basis in its Condensed Consolidated Statements of Operations.
+Expense required to be paid directly by the tenant are not subject to reimbursement.

-The Company assesses the need for an allowance for doubtful accounts, including an allowance for operating lease straight-line rent receivables, for estimated losses resulting from tenant defaults, or the inability of tenants to make contractual rent and tenant recovery payments at each reporting date.
+For all leases where rent collection has been deemed probable, the Company assesses the need for an allowance for doubtful accounts, including an allowance for operating lease straight-line rent receivables, for estimated losses resulting from tenant defaults, or the inability of tenants to make contractual rent and tenant recovery payments at each reporting date.
 The Company also monitors the liquidity and creditworthiness of its tenants and operators on a continuous basis.
 This evaluation considers industry and economic conditions, property performance, credit enhancements and other factors.
 For operating lease straight-line rent amounts, the Company's assessment is based on amounts estimated to be recoverable over the term of the lease.
-As of June 30, 2019 and December 31, 2018, based on the Company's assessment, no allowance was recorded as one was not deemed necessary.
+As of September 30, 2019 and December 31, 2018, based on the Company's assessment, no allowance was recorded as one was not deemed necessary.
 However, because future events may adversely affect the Company's tenants, a valuation allowance may need to be established in the future.